FRR-MAD/frr-mad/README.md

 │       ├── analyzer.go                 # Main analysis hub
 │       ├── isStateLSDBParser.go        # Parses is state (lsdb)
 │       ├── main.go                     # Initializes analyzer object
-│       ├── ospfAnalysis.go             # Analyses anomalies from is state and should state
+│       ├── ospfAnalysis.go             # Analyzes anomalies from is state and should state
 │       └── shouldStateLSDBParser.go    # Parses should state from configuration
 ```